Sunica Design logo

 The Legend and The Hero

-The Legend and The Hero: a Chinese TV series about Shang Dynasty
+The Legend and The Hero: a Chinese TV series about Shang dynasty

 According to historical records, the Shui people are descendants of the Shang Dynasty, one of the earliest dynasties in Chinese history.
 The Shang Dynasty lasted from the 16th century BCE to the 11th century BCE.
 It was the first dynasty in Chinese history that left written records.

 During the Shang, people made great strides in linguistics, metallurgy, and architecture.
 They developed a writing system carved on oracle bones, which was the earliest known Chinese writing.
-And they made produced a variety of intricate bronze ritual vessels and sculptures.
+And they produced a variety of intricate bronze ritual vessels and sculptures.
 In addition, the Shang people were very skilled at making large and complex buildings, such as palaces and temples.
 These giant structures were usually for rulers of the Shang.
 They were built on raised platforms to enhance their grandeur and protect them from flooding.

 In general, the Shui ethnicity once created an astonishing civilization in Chinese history.
 They have managed to preserve their rich cultural heritage and maintain their ancient traditions.

-Traditional Chinese Dress
+Shui Traditional Dress in China

 Shui traditional dress